zenon70/rocketprogram.github.io/README.md

 - icrf orientation. the x, y, and z used in the program refer to icrf (international celestial reference frame) orientation. this makes it so the threejs built-in skybox can be used for the stars, as it doesn't have to be rotated. this is the most efficient way to go, and probably makes the most sense.

-- the surfaces of planets are used as textures instead of with clouds, if i could find surface textures for the object. for example, the 2nd planet surface texture is used. this will aid in attempting to land in the correct location.
+- the surfaces of planets are used as textures instead of with clouds, if surface textures for the object were avaiable. for example, the 2nd planet surface texture is used. this will aid in attempting to land in the correct location.

-- hyperbolic trajectories escaping the solar system are caclulated to an extent, and then fail when the transendental equation becomes processor-intensive. in other words, it is limited on purpose. it is possible to remove that limit, or, if travelling away from the sun to great distances is your goal, then i would just switch from an asymptotic trajectory to a linear trajectory or something like that.
+- hyperbolic trajectories escaping the solar system are caclulated to an extent, and then fail when the transendental equation becomes processor-intensive. in other words, it is limited on purpose. it is possible to remove that limit in the code in the orbMech file. if travelling away from the sun to great distances is your goal, then i recommend switching from using keplerian elements to only using cartesian state vectors.

-- this program is designed to allow addition of an unlimited number of celesital objects. the project goal is to include all planets, known moons, dwarf planets, and a good number of asteroids. the program is designed to allow for dynamic transitions where asteroids and moons can be gracefully ejected and become the child of a new planet or celestial object, should the opportunity arise - just like how the rocket can transfer.
+- this program is designed to allow addition of other celesital objects such as moons, comets, and asteroids.

-- the underlying physics engine is called orbMech, which was written so that the code can be used elsewhere. it converts from keplerian orbital elements to cartesian state vectors, and of course also from cartesian state vectors to keplerian orbital elements. if i find the time, perhaps i will make part of this program dedicated to being a conversion calculator.
+- the underlying orbital mechanics physics are in the orbMech Javascript file, which was written so that the code can be used elsewhere. it can convert keplerian orbital elements to cartesian state vectors, and cartesian state vectors to keplerian orbital elements.

 - one very unique feature of this program is that it is possible to bore through planets and moons. this program could also be called "boring program".